mberkovits/sidecar-downloader-classic-buildpack/README.md

-# GitHub JAR Downloader Buildpack
+# GitHub Build-from-Source Buildpack

-A Heroku buildpack that downloads a Java JAR file from a GitHub repository's releases and makes it available in your application's runtime classpath.
+A Heroku buildpack that clones a Java project from a GitHub repository, builds it, and makes the compiled JAR file available in your application's runtime classpath.

 ## Features

-- 📦 Downloads JAR files from GitHub releases
+- 🔨 Clones and builds Java projects from GitHub
+- 🏗️ Supports Maven and Gradle (auto-detection)
+- 🔐 Works with private repositories
 - 🎯 Configurable via simple config file
-- 🚀 Supports latest release or specific release tags
+- 🌿 Clone any branch you specify
-- 💾 Caches downloaded JARs for faster subsequent builds
+- 💾 Caches build tools (Maven, Gradle, JDK) for faster builds
+- 🚀 Optionally runs JAR as background process
-- ♻️ Automatically adds JAR to runtime classpath
+- ♻️ Automatically adds built JAR to runtime classpath

 ## Usage